Elements

 The lower-level API of custom-elements, compared to frameworks, also gives you the oppertunity to offer better performance.

-Limitations of custom-elements
+Limitations of Custom-elements

 Use custom-elements for what they are good at.
+Web Components Are Not the Future Web Components are not Framework Components — and That’s Okay

-• Custom-elements work best when they are completely self-contained.
+- Custom-elements work best when they are completely self-contained.

-• They should not effect elements around itself.
+- They should not effect elements around itself.

-• Do not create DOM elements in custom-elements to avoid layout-shifts.
+- Do not create DOM elements in custom-elements to avoid layout-shifts.

-• When fully client-side rendered, most of these limitations are not relevant.
+- When fully client-side rendered, most of these limitations are not relevant.

 Server side rendering